Virtual Journey: Eternal Japan

 Buddhism was introduced to Japan in the 6th century and remains the spiritual soul of the country.
 Explore some of the country's more important temples during this virtual journey.

 Kinkaku-ji is a Zen Buddhist temple and is one of the most visited destinations in Japan.
-Its name is derived from the fact that the upper two levels are literally covered in gold leaf.
+Its name is derived from the fact that the upper two levels are covered in gold leaf.
 Learn about this site and take a brief walking tour courtesy of Ancient History Encyclopedia.

 Learn about Kofuku-ji temple, once one of the Seven Great Temples in Nara and now a World Heritage site, and the hollow dry lacquer sculptures in San Francisco's Asian Art Museum's collection that were found at the temple.